 Susanna von Rombs has taught in our Parent-Child program for seven years, including Observation, Crafting and Nature classes.
 She is our Nursery Aftercare Program Director and assists three mornings per week in our Nursery.
 Susanna is a graduate of the Bay Area Center for Waldorf Teacher Training and ran a small Waldorf-inspired nursery program in her home in Glen Park (Little Orchard) for six years.
 She was born and raised in Munich, Germany and attended Ludwig Maximilian University, where she completed a degree in Special Education.
 Before moving to the US, she worked in public relations with a start-up company and completed a goldsmith apprenticeship.
 Besides baking and knitting, she enjoys crafting, cooking and exploring together with her family in nature.
 Susanna's three sons attend SFWS, where she is an active parent volunteer.

-Annette-Hughes White works with our Nursery children twice a week, as well as leads our Cooking with Children and Exploring Together in Nature courses.
-She did her early childhood training at Rudolf Steiner College.
-She traveled the world extensively as a child, being educated in her early years in Africa and her high school years in the Fiji Islands.
+Annette Hughes-White assists in the SFWS Nursery and leads Work and Play courses.
+She is a graduate of the Rudolf Steiner College early childhood teacher training program.
+Annette traveled the world extensively as a child, being educated in her early years in Africa and her high school years in the Fiji Islands.
 After completing a course at Bangor Technical College, she went on to work as a flight attendant, visiting parts of the world she had missed as a child.
 She has a great love of cooking as it relates to grounding family life in a hectic world and of being outdoors with children, nurturing their natural capacities to explore and play, and with parents, sharing special spots in nature here in our beautiful city of San Francisco.
 Annette has two children.
-Her son recently graduated from San Francisco Waldorf High School and attends
+Her son recently graduated from San Francisco Waldorf High School while her daughter continues at SFWHS.